qLSLab/ExTaxsI/README.md

 Choose the module you’re interested in by entering the correlated number:

 1. Database creation module: taxonomy and FASTA files download;
-2. Statistical module: ScatterPlot and world map from taxonomy files or queries;
+2. Visualization module: scatter plot and world map plot from taxonomy files or queries;
-3. Taxonomy IDs converter: conversion of taxID to 6ranks taxonomy and vice versa;
+3. Taxonomy IDs converter: conversion of taxID to 6-ranks taxonomy and vice versa;

 **Module 1: Database creation module;
 taxonomy and fasta files download.**

-Input can be entered manually or as CSV/TSV file:

-* by choosing the manual input you’ll display a list of helpful TAGS to build your query

-* otherwise if you choose to upload a CSV/TSV file,  you must specify which kind of list this one contains (Organism name list, taxonomy ID list or accession list); you may also narrow down the search supplementing your query with genes or other details.

-__Note__: list values must be placed within a single column (the first one).

 When organism name list, Ids or accessions are less than 2500 the search key is composed by a single query, otherwise query will be splitted in groups of 2500 generating temporary files, which would be deleted at the end of the process.